KawaP18/X00201097_CA3/README.md

 - `dev`: Used for active development and testing.
 - `main`: Represents stable, production-ready code.

-All changes are developed and tested on the `dev` branch before being promoted to `main`.
-Pull requests are used to merge changes into `main`, ensuring that automated CI checks pass before production deployment.
+All changes are made and tested on the `dev` branch first.
+Use pull requests to merge into `main`, and make sure CI checks pass before deploying to production.

-This approach aligns with industry best practices by separating development work from production-ready code and reducing the risk of introducing breaking changes.
+This method follows best practices.
+It keeps development work separate from production code and lowers the risk of breaking things.

 ---
 ## Testing Strategy
-A layered testing strategy is implemented to validate both the application and the CI/CD pipeline.
-Each testing type runs in a dedicated pipeline stage to ensure clear separation of responsibilities and faster feedback.
+A layered testing strategy checks both the app and the pipeline.
+Each type of test runs in its own stage for clear separation and quick feedback.

 The testing strategy includes: